Cyril of Jerusalem: Catechetical lectures

-In the 13th lecture, Cyril of Jerusalem discusses the Crucifixion and burial of Jesus Christ.
+In the 13th lecture, Cyril of Jerusalem discusses the Crucifixion and burial of Jesus.
 The main themes that Cyril focuses on in these lectures are Original sin and Jesus' sacrificing himself to save us from our sins.
 Also, the burial and Resurrection which occurred three days later proving the divinity of Jesus Christ and the loving nature of the Father.
 Cyril was very adamant about the fact that Jesus went to his death with full knowledge and willingness.
 Not only did he go willingly but throughout the process he maintained his faith and forgave all those who betrayed him and engaged in his execution.
 Cyril writes "who did not sin, neither was deceit found in his mouth, who, when he was reviled, did not revile, when he suffered did not threaten".
 This line by Cyril shows his belief in the selflessness of Jesus especially in this last final act of Love.
 The lecture also gives a sort of insight to what Jesus may have been feeling during the execution from the whippings and beatings, to the crown of thorns, to the nailing on the cross.
 Cyril intertwines the story with the messages Jesus told throughout his life before his execution relating to his final act.
 For example, Cyril writes "I gave my back to those who beat me and my cheeks to blows; and my face I did not shield from the shame of spitting".
-This clearly reflects the teachings of Jesus to turn the other cheeks and not raising your hands against violence because violence just begets violence begets violence.
+This clearly reflects the teachings of Jesus to turn the other cheek and not raising your hands against violence because violence just begets violence begets violence.
 The segment of the Catechesis really reflects the voice Cyril maintained in all of his writing.
 The writings always have the central message of the Bible; Cyril is not trying to add his own beliefs in reference to religious interpretation and remains grounded in true biblical teachings.

 Danielou sees the baptism rite as carrying eschatological overtones, in that "to inscribe for baptism is to write one's name in the register of the elect in heaven".